-Me<We: a four-week workshop is an extension of Me<We: a solo dance concert.The Me<We workshop is a cultural affirming space for people of color (POC) dancers ages 25+ to hone their technical skills and creative practices to develop new work with an underlying theme of community.
-Artists will be invited to apply through a Google Form.
-Artists will be invited to attend the workshop based on the following criteria reviewed by a panel of their peers in the industry: 1.
-Artistic Excellence 2.
-Artistic Statement/Vision/Mission and its connectivity with people of color 3.
-Subject matter relevant to communities of color.
-Fifteen dance artists will be chosen due to the venue’s size and to build more authentic relationships with the artists, teaching artists, & workshop facilitator.
+Me<We: a four-week workshop is an extension of Me<We: a solo dance concert.The Me<We workshop is a cultural affirming space for teenage girls of color ages 14-18 to hone their technical skills as dancers and create choreography with an underlying theme of community.
+The Google Form application is open to all teenagers of color ages 14-18 now through 5 PM on Friday, March 27, and all applicants will be notified by EOD on Monday, March 30, 2020.
+Eight to ten young artists will be chosen due to the venue’s size and to build more authentic relationships with their peers, teaching artists, & workshop facilitator.
 This workshop consists of:

 30 minutes of journaling (journals, notebooks, and pens will be provided)